Generalized Section-Section Interaction Potentials in the Geometrically Exact Beam Theory: Modeling of Intermolecular Forces, Asymptotic Limit as Strain-Energy Function, and Formulation of Rotational Constraints: Generalized section-section interaction potentials

-and inserting the identity $\vLambda_1 \vLambda_1^T$ into~\eqref{delta_W3}, also the material representation of the virtual work expression can formally be derived:
+also the material representation of the virtual work expression can formally be derived from~\eqref{delta_W3}:

-In the next section, the spatial and material form of the virtual work will be derived on the basis of a variational principle employing the spatial and material deformation measures $\tilde{\pi}(\vr_{21},\vpsi_{21})$ and $\tilde{\pi}(\vR_{21},\vPsi_{21})$ derived in Section~\eqref{sec:kinematics}.
+The prefactors of the spatial and material interaction forces in~\eqref{delta_W3} and~\eqref{delta_W4} can be identified as the objective (additive) variations of the translational deformation measures $\vr_{21}$ and $\vR_{\mathbbm{2}\mathbbm{1}}$ (see~\eqref{delta_o} and~\eqref{delta_material}).
+In the same fashion, the prefactors of the spatial and material interaction moments in~\eqref{delta_W3} and~\eqref{delta_W4} can be identified as the objective \textit{multiplicative} variations of the rotational deformation measures $\vpsi_{21}$ and $\vPsi_{\mathbbm{2}\mathbbm{1}}$.
+Thus, these generalized deformation measures indeed represent the kinematic quantities that are work-conjugated to the interaction forces and moments.
+In the next section, the spatial and material form of the virtual work will be derived on basis of a variational principle employing an interaction potential either as function of the spatial or of the material deformation measures, i.e., $\tilde{\pi}(\vr_{21},\vpsi_{21})$ or $\tilde{\pi}(\vR_{\mathbbm{2}\mathbbm{1}},\vPsi_{\mathbbm{2}\mathbbm{1}})$, as derived in Section~\eqref{sec:kinematics}.